Eline Veening, BA Illustration (placement student)

 Hollie's work at the GSI involved supporting the Education for Sustainability team in the organisation of our 'Young Change Makers' event, and creating a glossary of terms for the Debating Nature's Value network.

 Farah joined the EfS team for six weeks to support on updating our list of resources highlighting how all courses can be linked to sustainability.
 As well as learning about the breadth of sustainability, her work also involved mapping each of the resources against the UN Sustainable Development Goals.
 Farah also led on the design of a series of innovative case studies showcasing the excellent work of staff and students at ARU who are providing sustainability related opportunities for students.

 Reed McFarland, Law LLB (Hons) (Year 2)

-Reed, a second year law student with a background in web design, spent six weeks at the GSI to assist us in updating the content, design and layout of the university’s sustainability homepages.
+Reed, a second year law student with a background in web design, spent six weeks at the GSI to assist us in updating the University’s sustainability webpages.
 This involved researching and pulling together strands from our sustainability review and strategy, and familiarising himself with the sustainability work happening across the university more generally.

 Sammi Whitaker, Former SU President

 As former SU President, Sammi's in-depth knowledge of the sustainability initiatives already taking place across the University made her the ideal candidate for the role of designing and creating our first ever Sustainability Review.
 Emphasising our Whole Institution Approach to sustainability, the review features case studies from our campus, curriculum, community, culture and research.
 Download the full report.